 If this parameter is set to TRUE in the initialization parameter file used by the Oracle9i database, you must change the setting to FALSE, the default setting, to allow Oracle9i to communicate with the gateway.

 In the current release, the DBLINK_ENCRYPT_LOGIN initialization parameter is obsolete, so you do not need to check it.

 2.11.2 Date Arithmetic

-The following SQL expressions do not function correctly with the gateway:
+SQL expressions that do not function correctly with the Oracle Database Gateway for SQL Server.